jack1232/WebGPU-Step-By-Step/README.md

 For our WebGPU videos series (2) -(10) (except for (4) where the GLSL shader was used), we have used the old WGSL shader code.
 To run the application, I have updated the WGSL shader code using the new Rust-like format.
 For comparison, I also included the older shader method named ShadersOld.

+I have made a YouTube video that shows the detailed steps on how to update the code examples: https://youtu.be/pfWVH2uaerw